netxms/netxms-doc/admin/installation.rst

     .. figure:: _images/win_server_config_step1.png

-    In most situations, you can run NetXMS server under Local System account.
+    In most situations, you can run |product_name| server under Local System account.
 You may need to run it under specific account if you are using Microsoft SQL database and Windows authentication, or for security reasons.